gfx-rs/gfx_scene/README.md

 [![Build Status](https://travis-ci.org/gfx-rs/gfx_scene.png?branch=master)](https://travis-ci.org/gfx-rs/gfx_scene)

+## Current Status

+The library is based on gfx-0.8.
+The architecture has changed quite a lot from those days, and it's not clear as to how to properly update gfx_scene to work with the latest gfx-rs.
+Thus, the library is considered **obsolete** until this is figured out.

 ## Why high-level rendering?

 gfx-rs established a solid basis for API abstraction and safe bind-less draw calls.
 While is used by simpler apps directly, more complex ones are expected to operate on a higher level.
 Some elements of this level, like materials, are extremely diverse.
 Others can be implemented in a rather common way: